Thermodynamics of Living Systems

 If a reaction occurs spontaneously, it is because it brings a decrease in the

-G 0).
+Gibbs free energy (G 0).
 This requirement is

 equivalent to the requirement that the entropy of the universe increase.
 Thus,